Every requester wants to optimize expenses. This section describes the main ways to save money without reducing the labeling quality.

 Select Exam as the pool type.

-Set the option to Yes and specify the reason for rejection.
+Turn on the Reject tasks at the end of the review period option and specify the reason for rejection.
 It will be shown to Tolokers whose responses are rejected.

 Set the manual review period to one day.